philliphuang/dona/README.md

 - Customer pays the donation recipient separately using Solana Pay's [Transfer Request Specification](https://github.com/solana-labs/solana-pay/blob/link-request/SPEC.md#specification-transfer-request)
 - Customer pays both the merchant and the donation recipient with a single payment using Solana Pay's [Transaction Request Specification](https://github.com/solana-labs/solana-pay/blob/link-request/SPEC.md#specification-transaction-request)

 Use either of these to present the donation to the customer.
+See Solana Pay's [Merchant Integration](https://docs.solanapay.com/core/merchant-integration) for an example.

 *Note: As of the time of writing, **Transaction Requests have not been officially released by Solana Pay**, so Transaction Requests have been implemented using the unmerged pull request code.*
 ```javascript